-If I input these numbers into the ORS Running Pace Calculator, I can see that my average pace was 10.69 minutes per mile (10:42).
+If I input these numbers into the calculator, I can see that my average pace was 10.69 minutes per mile (10:42).
 Try it for yourself or look at the screen shot below.

 Setting a Race Goal: Where the Magic Happens